gienyne/Industrial_edge_gateway/docs/architekture/overwiew.md

 Examples include

-* additional sensor implementations
+- additional sensor implementations
-* new connector types (OPC UA, Modbus..)
+- new connector types (OPC UA, Modbus, REST)
-* new communication protocols
+- new communication protocols
-* additional storage backends
+- additional storage backends
-* monitoring and diagnostics services
+- monitoring and diagnostics services

 The common internal data model remains the stable contract between all components, allowing the gateway to evolve without affecting the overall